A message from our leadership on systemic racism

 We are thankful for the feedback that we received since releasing our statement on systemic racism.
 Since then, many members of our community have shared past experiences and we have received much constructive feedback.
 We look forward to incorporating this feedback into our plans moving forward.

 We also heard that not everyone is comfortable speaking directly to us or our Board of Directors, and given that feedback, we have engaged facilitators to help bridge these conversations and provide support.
 Those who participate in these consultations will be compensated for their time and effort.

-By early September, we will announce our next set of goals and clear, actionable and measurable plans.
-We expect these goals and plans will evolve over time, however it is important to us that we create and publicly share concrete plans in a regular and timely way.
+By later this year, we will announce our next set of goals and clear, actionable and measurable plans.
+We expect these goals and plans will evolve over time; however it is important to us that we create and publicly share concrete plans in a regular and timely way.
 It is also important to us that these actions will balance urgency with proper processes in order to minimize harm.

 Thursday, June 11, 2020

 We are sharing this message with you today to open a door and begin a new kind of dialogue between us.